Avoiding Injury Outside of Exercise

 To stay injury-free, know what is expected of you, wear appropriate attire and footwear and never try to complete a physical task for which you aren’t qualified.

 Always Start and End with Stretching

-Stretching helps improve your range of motion, increased blood flow to your muscles and benefit your overall performance.
-Hold each stretch for at least 30 seconds, breathe normally through the stretches and do it both before and after your workouts.
+Stretching helps improve your range of motion, increased blood flow to your muscles, and benefits your overall performance.
+Hold each stretch for at least 30 seconds, breathe normally through the stretches, and do it both before and after your workouts.